Effective Exchange Interactions for Bad Metals and Implications for Iron-based Superconductors

-The two constraints are enforced by introducing two Lagrangian multipliers, $h_i$ and $\lambda_i$.
-A saddle-point arises when one generalizes each $X_i$ to M species so that its symmetry becomes O(2M), scales the hoping $t_{ij}$ to $1/M$, and take the large (N,M) limit with a fixed ratio $M/N$.
-In our analysis below, we will write our equations for $N=M=2$.
+A saddle point arises when one generalizes each $X_i$ to M species so that its symmetry becomes $O(2M)$, scales the hopping $t_{ij}$ to $1/M$, and take the large (N,M) limit with a fixed ratio $M/N$.
+In our analysis below, we will write our equations for $N=2M=2$.

 Using $\pt_\tau \theta_i = -i X_i^* \pt_\tau X_i$, we have the Lagrangian